murphyliu81/PPR/README.md

 # [PPR: Plug-and-Play Regularization Model for Solving Nonlinear Imaging Inverse Problems]
 Authors： Baoshun Shi, Qiusheng Lian,  Xiaoyu Fan

 This package is a demo code for the aforementioned paper.
-This paper is submitted to the journal “Signal Processing”.
-If you use this code, please contact me.
+This paper is published in the journal “Signal Processing” (https://www.sciencedirect.com/science/article/pii/S016516841930132X?via%3Dihub).
+If you use this code, please contact me  or  cite this paper.
 The email address is  shibaoshun@ysu.edu.cn.

 # Requirements and Dependencies